Skip to main content

 });

-Regarding whether to configure the input parameters or the pushContent in the MessagePushConfig attribute of the Message, refer to the following:
+Regarding whether to configure pushContent in the input parameters or the messagePushConfig property of Message, refer to the following:

-• If the message type is a [predefined message type of the IM service] in the [user content class message format], such as [HQVoiceMessage], pushContent can be set to null.
-Once the message triggers an offline push notification, the remote push notification will use the preset push notification content on the server.
-For the default push notification content of each type of message, see [User Content Class Message Format].
+• If the message type is a [predefined message type] of the [IM Service] under [user content message formats], such as [HQVoiceMessage], pushContent can be set to null.
+When the message triggers an offline push notification, the remote push notification will use the server's predefined content by default.
+For default push notification content for each message type, see [User Content Message Formats].

-• If the message type is a notification class or signaling class (excluding "recall command message") in the [predefined message type of the IM service], and remote push notification support is required, pushContent must be filled in; otherwise, the recipient will not receive the remote push notification when offline.
+• If the message type is a notification or signaling type (excluding "recall command messages") under [predefined message types] of the [IM Service] and requires remote push notification support, pushContent must be filled in; otherwise, recipients will not receive remote push notifications when offline.
 If remote push is not needed, this field can be left blank.

 • If the message type is a custom message type, refer to How to Support Remote Push for Custom Messages.

-• Note that chatroom conversations do not support offline message mechanisms, and therefore do not support offline message to push conversion.
+• Note that chatroom conversations do not support offline message mechanisms and thus do not support offline message-to-push conversion.

 ParameterTypeDescription

-message[Message]The message body to be sent.
-Required attributes include conversation type (conversationType), conversation ID (targetId), and message content (content).
-For details on the structure of Message, see [Message Introduction].
+message[Message]The message body to send.
+Required properties include conversation type (conversationType), conversation ID (targetId), and message content (content).
+For details on the Message structure, see [Message Introduction].

 pushDataStringAdditional information for remote push.
-When the recipient receives a remote push message, they can obtain the content of this field via the following method:
+When the recipient receives the remote push message, this field can be retrieved via:

 io.rong.push.notification.PushNotificationMessage#getPushData().

-You can also configure this in the push attributes (MessagePushConfig) of Message, which will override the configuration here.
-For details, see Remote Push Notifications.
+You can also configure this in the MessagePushConfig of Message, which will override this setting.
+For details, see Remote Notifications.

-Through the callback handler [ISendMediaMessageCallback] of the RongCoreClient's sendMediaMessage method, the RC server will always notify you of the media file upload progress and whether your message has been sent successfully.
-If the message fails to send due to any issue, an exception will be returned via the callback method.
+Through the callback handler [ISendMediaMessageCallback] of the sendMediaMessage method in RongCoreClient, the RC server will always notify you of the media file upload progress and whether the message was sent successfully.
+If sending fails due to any issue, the exception can be returned via the callback method.

-The method for sending media messages by default uploads media files to RC's file server.
-You can download media message files in the client application.
-RC has imposed limits on the size of uploaded media files, with GIFs limited to 2 MB and file uploads limited to 100 MB.
-If you need to increase the limit, you can [submit a ticket].
+By default, the media message sending method uploads media files to RC's file server, and you can download media message files in the client application.
+RC imposes size limits on uploaded media files: GIFs are limited to 2 MB, and files are limited to 100 MB.
+If you need to increase the GIF size limit, [submit a ticket], but the file upload limit cannot be adjusted.

 tip